strmprivacy/docs/docs/03-quickstart/01-streaming/03-sending-data/02-sending-curl.md

 ---
-title: Sending and receiving by hand
+title: Sending and receiving manually
 hide_table_of_contents: false
 ---